An Imperial City structure in Hue, Vietnam shows signs of war.

 The circa-1804 citadel in Vietnam’s once imperial city, was first destroyed in the 1947 French Indochina War, and later during Vietnam / “American” War fighting during the battle for Hué in 1968.
 Only 20 of the Imperial Enclosure’s original 148 buildings survived.

-10 thoughts on “Photo du Jour: An Imperial City Destroyed By War – Hué, Vietnam”
+10 responses to “Photo du Jour: An Imperial City Destroyed By War – Hué, Vietnam”

 An excellent photo!
 Simply beautiful, bringing a sense of mystery from your composition.
 I am grateful for buildings like this to still be standing – their architecture is so other-worldly.